php-kit/tools/README.md

 #### Aren't globals bad?

-If you don't want to use global functions, then this library is not for you.
-There are other alternatives that will meet your expectations.

-Having said that, yes, globals have some problems.
+Yes, globals have some problems.

 The main disadvantage of using globals is that they *pollute* the global namespace and increase the probability of identifier collisions with functions from other libraries.